Fer-Jg/TownyAdvanced-Spanish/Towny-Permission-Nodes.md

     -   towny.command.townyadmin.givebonus - Allows use of '/ta givebonus...'
     -   towny.command.townyadmin.reload - Allows use of '/ta reload'
     -   towny.command.townyadmin.reset - Generate a fresh config.yml and perform a full reload of Towny.
+    -   towny.command.townyadmin.townyperms - Allows for ingame editing of the townyperms.yml.
     -   towny.command.townyadmin.backup - Perform a backup
     -   towny.command.townyadmin.newday - Run a new day event for taxes.
     -   towny.command.townyadmin.purge - Remove old resident files 'ta purge 30'